SAMeh-ZAGhloul/OpenEMR-HL7-FHIR-API-Endpoints-and-cURL-Testing-Guide/OpenEMR_Alternatives_Analysis.md

 3. **Clinical Functionality**: Comprehensive EHR functionality beyond basic FHIR resources
 4. **Standards Compliance**: Robust FHIR R4 implementation and SMART on FHIR support
 5. **Community Support**: Extensive documentation and active community

+A complete implementation is provided in the `/OpenMRS` directory that demonstrates all the advantages over OpenEMR.

 ### Secondary Option: Beda EMR